Relative Entropy Pathwise Policy Optimization: Extended Related Work

 \paragraph{Stabilizing On-Policy RL} A fundamental issue with score-based approaches is their instability.
 Therefore, various improvements to decrease gradient variance have been considered.
 Some works have noted the difficulty of representation learning and have addressed this via decoupling the training of value and policy \citep{cobbe2021phasic, aitchison2022dna}. \cite{moalla2024no} note that feature learning problems can result from representation collapse, which can be mitigated using auxiliary losses.
-There are also efforts to reduce the variance of gradients, e.g. by finding a policy that minimizes the variance of the importance sampling factor~\citep{papini2024policy} or modifying the loss to ensure tighter total variational distance constraints~\citep{xie2025simple}. \cite{akrour2019projections} propose to project the policy onto the trust-region to sidestep the difficulty associated with clipping.
-However, none of these address the issue at the root by introducing a first-order return gradient.
+There are also efforts to reduce the variance of gradients, e.g. by finding a policy that minimizes the variance of the importance sampling factor~\citep{papini2024policy} or modifying the loss to ensure tighter total variational distance constraints~\citep{xie2025simple}.

+Incorporating ground-truth gradient signal to stabilize training has also been studied, both for dynamical systems \citep{son2023gradient} and differentiable robotics simulation \citep{mora2021pods, xu2022accelerated, georgiev2024adaptive}.
+However, access to a ground-truth gradient requires custom simulators, and in contact-rich tasks, approximate models can provide smoother gradients \citep{suh_differentiable_2022}.

+\paragraph{Trust regions and constrained policy optimization} Other approaches have used similar KL and trust region constraint as \algoname. \cite{schulman_trust_2015} and \cite{peters_relative_2010} formulate the KL constrained policy update as a constrained optimization problem. \cite{peters_relative_2010} shows a closed form solution to this problem, while \cite{schulman_trust_2015} uses a conjugate gradient scheme to solve the relaxed optimization problem. \cite{schulman_proximal_2017} replaces the Lagrangian formulation with a clipping heuristic.
+However, clipping can lead to wrong gradient estimates \citep{ilyas202acloser} and in some scenarios the clipping objective fails to bound the policy deviation~\citep{wang2020truly}. \cite{akrour2019projections} propose to project the policy onto the trust-region to sidestep the difficulty associated with clipping.
+We find that our approach is simpler to implement and more general, as we do not assume direct projection is possible.

 \cite{otto2021differentiable} propose to replace the various trust-region enforcement methods such as line-search or clipping with differentiable trust-region layers in the policy neural network architecture.
 While our method is slightly more general, as we make no assumption on the form of the policy (aside from assuming gradient propagation through the sampling process is possible), trust-region layers could easily be combined with \algoname for appropriate policy parameterizations.